 - What do you charge for the training curriculum, student manuals, and other teaching materials?

-Our single charge for trainer certification and re-certification covers all costs of a trainer manual, student workbooks, powerpoint slides, activities, and training drills.
+Our single charge for trainer certification and re-certification covers all costs of a trainer manual, student workbooks, PowerPoint slides, activities, and training drills.
 We do not charge for student manuals, we do not charge for any training done by certified instructors in their own facilities.
 Presentations are included in this cost which contains almost 200 slides which can be used by certified instructors as they teach the course.
-A DVD containing the physical skills taught within the Mandt System is also included at no additional cost.
+Videos containing the physical skills taught within the Mandt System is also included at no additional cost.